 YOM KIPPUR • Jewish

 Celebrated by the Jewish as the holiest day in the Jewish calendar, it's also known as the Day of Atonement and is observed with strict fasting and ceremonial repentance.

 Italian-, Filipino-, and Polish-Heritage Months and LGBT History Month

 NATIONAL NATIVE AMERICAN DAY (USA)

-Not an official government holiday, however most American Indian organizations and tribes do observe this holiday.
+Not an official government holiday, but most American Indian organizations and tribes do observe this holiday.

 COLUMBUS DAY (USA)

 Recognizes Christopher Columbus’ 1492 arrival in the New World.

 In 1992, drums from across the U.S. and time zones coordinated ceremonies and observances at noon to celebrate and honor 500 years of resistance and the survival of North American Indigenous people.
 From that day to the present, Native Americans observe Indigenous People’s Day, not Columbus Day.